 Safety is paramount to Target Malaria.
 Our teams work with experts and regulatory authorities to ensure we meet all the requirements for carrying out our research.
-All our insectaries meet the international guidelines and national regulations for the containment of insects, called "Arthropod Containment Level 2 (ACL-2)".
+Our insectaries in Burkina Faso and Uganda meet the international guidelines and national regulations for the containment of insects, called "Arthropod Containment Level 2 (ACL-2)".